 Holiday Inn Express

 Outside of Pullman, Cougar Cheese may be purchased at WSU Branch Campus Bookstores located in Spokane, Richland and Vancouver.
-It is also sold at the Washington State Connections store, located in downtown Seattle and Everett.
-Other retailers may have our cheese as well.
+Other retailers (grocery stores, wineries, etc…) may have our cheese as well.
 We recommend calling ahead for availability at these locations.
 Prices at locations other than Ferdinand’s Ice Cream Shoppe vary and are generally higher as they receive no discount prior to their markup.